gzuuus/transparent-oai-api/README.md

 - Proxies all requests to the OpenAI API
 - Detailed logging of requests and responses
 - Support for streaming responses (SSE)
-- Configurable via environment variables
+- Configurable via command-line flags or environment variables
 - Minimal dependencies (only uses Go standard library and godotenv)

 ## Installation